-In 2018, Skarhult celebrates its five years anniversary as an open castle and 100 000 visitors have now heard about the strong women of our history.
-This year, it is the boys' turn.
-In the exhibit You go boy! we talk about how ideals of manliness have changed throughout the centuries, and how the man has been essential for building a common good in the world.
+In 2018, Skarhult celebrated its five years anniversary as an open castle and over 100 000 visitors have now heard about the strong women of our history.
+2018, it is the boys' turn.
+In the exhibit You go boy! we talked about how ideals of manliness have changed throughout the centuries, and how the man has been essential for building a common good in the world.

 What are men good for?